 “Now” is arguably even better than “new” because it’s instantly in the realm of the attainable – something you can have now is, by inference, easy for you to get.

-Fix can be technical – as in “fix these common computer errors” – or it can be personal, as in “fix dandruff now.”
+"Fix" can be technical – as in “fix these common computer errors” – or it can be personal, like “fix dandruff now.”

 The only thing better than fixing something is fixing it ... forever.
 Nothing else in the English language asserts enduring value like “forever.”

 It tells your prospects that something only needs to be done once, whether that’s paying for software or resolving a challenge.

 "Destroy" may be a bit hot-headed for some industries, but it speaks to a visceral urge to compete and excel.

 You can "destroy the competition" or "destroy your sales quotas," for example.
 (And, yes, you can "destroy" something "forever" ... but be careful about making this claim.)

 One step above “destroy” is "crush."
 It has developed its own separate connotations closely intertwined with the world of sports and anywhere 20-something frat brothers can be found.
 It’s also common in hip, youth-skewing industries (like digital marketing!).

 "Deadlines" are a reality most of your prospects will be used to dealing with, and announcing a deadline at the start of your headline might cause them to tune in and pay attention.

 It’s one in the family of urgency-producing words for making a given action a top priority.